Best Way to Finance a Car in Australia

 Cons

-An unsecured car loan or personal loan is similar to a secured car loan.
-However, the key difference is that the vehicle itself isn’t connected to the loan as collateral.
+An unsecured car loan is essentially an unsecured personal loan.
+The key difference between it and a standard car loan is that the vehicle itself isn’t connected to the loan as collateral.
 Because of this, you can use the funds however you like and borrow money to put towards other expenses, rather than your car alone.
 Additionally, without the need to assess loan security, this finance option is often quicker to process.

 However, the flip side of this is that you’re likely to be subject to notably higher interest rates and fees.
 In most cases, unsecured car loans are only advised for vehicle purchases if the model you’re after doesn’t qualify for secured finance through your lender (such as a 25-year-old car with a lender who only finances vehicles up to 15 years old).